robtweed/qewd-baseline/INTERACTIVE.md

 We first need to decide on a name for our application.
 The Application name is entirely up to you to decide - any string value will do.
 Let's call ours *helloworld*.

+I'll assume that you installed QEWD *~/qewd-baseline*, but if you're using QEWD in a different folder, modify any paths in this tutorial appropriately.

-In the QEWD-baseline folder (I'll assume you installed it in *~/qewd-baseline*), you'll find a sub-directory named *www*.
-There's already the front-end for an application named *viewer*.
-This is automatically included for you in the repository.
+In your QEWD installation folder, you'll find a sub-directory named *www*.
+It may already contain sub-folders for other application front-ends, for example you may see the front-end for an application named *viewer*.

 Add a new subdirectory to the *~/qewd-baseline/www* directory, giving it the name we're going to give our application, eg: